Guitarricadelafuente: 2017–2018: Beginnings

 Lafuente first started posting covers of different songs on YouTube and Instagram in 2017.
 His mix of modern and antique musical arts attracted multiple people.
 He was asked by the team of La Voz to audition for the television contest but didn't make it to the show.
 In December 2017 he played his first official concert at La Rockeria, a small musical bar in Valencia.
-Throughout 2018 he continued posting covers and original songs on different streaming platforms, played a couple concerts in the Valencian Community and Madrid and collaborated with Balcony TV, a Catalan a web platform that serves as a showcase for emerging artists which has also collaborated with artists like C. Tangana, Eurovision performer Alfred García or global pop phenomenon Rosalía back in the day.
+Throughout 2018 he continued posting covers and original songs on different streaming platforms and played a couple concerts in the Valencian Community and Madrid.
+In 2018, he also collaborated with Balcony TV, a Catalan web platform that serves as a showcase for emerging artists which has also collaborated with artists like C. Tangana, Eurovision performer Alfred García or global pop phenomenon Rosalía back in the day.
 In October 2018 he posted four songs on Spotify, "Guantanamera", "Sixtinain", the previously released "El Conticinio" and a cover of Manuel Vallejo's 1926 track "Catalina" and continued promoting them in local radios and free performances in local parks.
-He left university after changing his professional career three times (first architecture, then cinema and then a degree in design) to focus on his music.
+He left university after changing his specialisation three times (first architecture, then cinema and then a degree in design) to focus on his music.